JasonLocklin/Dissertation/Prisms/Methods.md

 a single session.
 In 50% of trials, the circle appeared in the same position as one of the preceding squares.

 TODO: Figure [fig:Prisms] goes about here.
-Diagramatic outline of the SWM and TE tasks.
+Diagrammatic outline of the SWM and TE tasks.